 You may be a person who likes to plan your Florida day trip around a particular theme.

-Most websites focus on locations when discussing day trips.
+Most websites and books focus on locations when discussing day trips.
 There is another way to find something to do.

-If the type of experience on the day trip is more important to you than the location, then this page is for you.
+If the theme and type of experience on the day trip is more important to you than the location, then this page is for you.

 Does your perfect day include a family visit to a giant theme park or would you rather go to a smaller and less expensive attraction?
 No matter your preference, there are hundreds if not thousands of fun getaways in Florida.